-However, whichever option you go for, it's fairly easy to increase the comfort levels of your sofa bed further - and keep upholstery nice and clean - by adding a mattress topper over the sleeping area.
+However, whichever option you go for, it's fairly easy to increase the comfort levels of your sofa bed and keep the upholstery nice and clean by adding a mattress topper over the sleeping area.
 Find the best options for your sofa bed in our guide to the best mattress toppers.

 And once you're ready for guests, find some bed linen to impress in our guide to the best bedding.

 How we chose the sofa beds included in this guide